eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-acks.md

 ## Acknowledgements (aggregating)

-Acknowledgements aggregating structures do not contain this label, they contains several single acknowledgements as its payload, the topic is then:
+An acknowledgment for aggregated structures contains several single acknowledgements as its payload, and the topic is without a label:
 ```
 <namespace>/<thingName>/things/<channel>/acks
 ```